greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gpload.html.md

 `gpload` is a data loading utility that acts as an interface to the Greenplum Database external table parallel loading feature.
 Using a load specification defined in a YAML formatted control file, `gpload` runs a load by invoking the Greenplum Database parallel file server \([gpfdist](gpfdist.html)\), creating an external table definition based on the source data defined, and running an `INSERT`, `UPDATE` or `MERGE` operation to load the source data into the target table in the database.

-**Note:** `gpfdist` is compatible only with the Greenplum Database major version in which it is shipped.
+> **Note** `gpfdist` is compatible only with the Greenplum Database major version in which it is shipped.
 For example, a `gpfdist` utility that is installed with Greenplum Database 4.x cannot be used with Greenplum Database 5.x or 6.x.

-**Note:** The Greenplum Database 5.22 and later `gpload` for Linux is compatible with Greenplum Database 6.x.
+> **Note** The Greenplum Database 5.22 and later `gpload` for Linux is compatible with Greenplum Database 6.x.
 The Greenplum Database 6.x `gpload` for both Linux and Windows is compatible with Greenplum 5.x.

-**Note:** `MERGE` and `UPDATE` operations are not supported if the target table column name is a reserved keyword, has capital letters, or includes any character that requires quotes \(" "\) to identify the column.
+> **Note** `MERGE` and `UPDATE` operations are not supported if the target table column name is a reserved keyword, has capital letters, or includes any character that requires quotes \(" "\) to identify the column.

 The operation, including any SQL commands specified in the `SQL` collection of the YAML control file \(see [Control File Format](#section7)\), are performed as a single transaction to prevent inconsistent data when performing multiple, simultaneous load operations on a target table.